pirafrank/fpiracom/_posts/2016-02-10-issue-renew-ssl-certs-startssl.md

 ---
 layout: post
-title: How to Issue or Renew SSL certificate at StartSSL
+title: How to issue or renew SSL certificate at StartSSL
-subtitle:
+subtitle: StartSSL offers Class 1 certificates valid 1 year for free.
+They work even for 3rd level domains.
 categories: nginx
-description:
+description: A guide to issue or renew Class 1 SSL certificates at StartSSL for free.
-keywords:
+keywords: ssl,certificates,startcom,startssl,domains
 ---

-First of all, login as root into the server.
+StartSSL is a service run by StartCom to issue SSL certificates of different kind.
+It is one of the biggest CA in the world.
+The big deal of its offer is Class 1 certificates issued for free.
+They do not support wildcards and last only 1 year, but hey it won't cost you a cent!

+There are many reasons for going HTTPS, even for your small personal website.
+Your visitors will appreciate it.
+I've found it useful but not very intuitive.
+Many articles refer to old StartSSL user interface so I decided to stremline the process by writing a guide to help people getting started.

-In the tutorial, `yourwebsite` can be something like `yourdomain.com` or `stuff.yourdomain.com`.
+In the steps below, `yourwebsite` can be something like `yourdomain.com` or `stuff.yourdomain.com`.
 So you can issue certs for third level domains for free as well.
+Free certificates do not support wildcards and **last 1 year** but you can issue multiple ones, one per domain.

 ### Generate the key

+First of all, login as root into the server.

 ```sh
 openssl genrsa -des3 -out example.com.key.enc 4096